Time Commitment, Workload

 What level of sexuality educator is the Human Sexuality: Overview for?

 Our students have included educators ranging from relatively new PP community education staff to extremely experienced Education Directors, and clinic staff with a range of experience.
 While the content was freshest for the more recent hires, there were a number of people with more experience who found that they received substantial new or in-depth information and material.
 The course may be very appropriate for someone whose training was generally on-the-job.
-If an educator has extensive academic training in human sexuality, it is possible for this prerequisite to be waived – faculty will review the applicant’s background and determine whether this is possible.

 Who are the instructors?